lfvldvn/Project01_EmailMarketing/README.md

 # Project01_EmailMarketing
-## Documentation and codes for use in email marketing
+Documentation and codes for use in email marketing

-### content of the project codes from email marketing
+#### content of the project codes from email marketing

-#### here you find options can use in building your html for email marketing with structures in tables, totally functional in various webmails
+Here you find options can use in building your html for email marketing with structures in tables, totally functional in various webmails

 1. Meta Tags
 2. Snippet + Clean Inbox + Preview + Optout